department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/conversation-guide.md

 _Start recording._

-- **I have started recording.** I'd like to confirm, Are you confortable if I record my screen and audio as we talk today?
+- **I have started recording.** I'd like to confirm, Are you comfortable if I record my screen and audio as we talk today?

 ## Questions
 - How has mobile check-in impacted your work?